 Day 1: Arrival

-Fly into Palermo and meet our transfer.
-You arrive at Cefalù for dinner and spend the night at Villa Magarà, a beautiful residence with panoramic views overlooking the Tyrrhenian Sea, equipped with a swimming pool.
+You will arrive at Cefalù (after a transfer from the airport), and will have dinner and spend the night at Villa Magarà, a residence with panoramic views overlooking the Tyrrhenian Sea, equipped with a swimming pool.
 If you arrive earlier in the day you can enjoy a visit to the beautiful town of Cefalù.

 Day 2: Cefalù to Piano Battaglia (hours of riding: 7/8)

-After a very early breakfast we meet the horses for this adventure trail, once you are on board, tack checked and have an idea of your horses temprement we set of from Villa Magarà at about 8.00 in the morning.
-The day begins with a beautiful climb up through dense Mediterranean vegetation, with fantastic views of the Tyrrhenian coast and the Gulf of Cefalù.
-After a couple of hours we arrive at the famous Sanctuary of Gibilmanna, an ancient place of worship, dedicated to the Virgin.
-We stop for a short break to visit the Sanctuary.
+After breakfast you will be assigned your horse for the trail and we will set of from Villa Magarà at about 8.00 in the morning.
+The day will begin with a beautiful climb up through dense Mediterranean vegetation, with fantastic views of the Tyrrhenian coast and the Gulf of Cefalù.
+After a couple of hours we will arrive at the famous Sanctuary of Gibilmanna, an ancient place of worship, dedicated to the Virgin.
+We will stop for a short break to visit the Sanctuary.
 We will then continue the ride in the direction of Isnello, a small medieval village in the mountains, which we will ride through before beginning our ascent on the northern slopes of the Pizzo Carbonara, Sicily's second highest mountain at 1979 metres.
-We stop for our picnic lunch in the woods, before riding on through lush forests of oak, holm oak and beech trees to reach the Piano Battaglia, a mountain station located at the heart of the Madonie Park, here we enjoy a dinner prepared using typical local produce and spend the night at the Rifugio Marini.
+We will stop for a picnic lunch in the woods, before riding on through lush forests of oak, holm oak and beech trees to reach the Piano Battaglia, a mountain station located at the heart of the Madonie Park, where you will enjoy a dinner prepared using typical local produce and spend the night at the Rifugio Marini.

 Day 3: Piano Battaglia to Sciaritelle (hours of riding: 6/7)

-After breakfast we set off at about 8.30 in the morning.
-We follow a route through the mountains in the heart of the Madonie Park – sometimes we need to dismount and continue on foot for a couple of hundred metres where the terrain becomes more rocky and steep.
-Passing through the Portella Mele where on a clear day, you see Sicily's interior, with the view taking in more than half of the island.
-We stop for our picnic lunch near Nociazzi, in the area of Castellana Sicula.
-In the afternoon we continue along ancient paths to reach the southern part of the Imera River, which we cross, before climbing up towards the Sciaritelle farm, an old 19th century farmstead which has been renovated and is equipped with a swimming pool.
-Tonight you enjoy a dinner made with local produce and spend the night here.
+After breakfast we will set off at about 8.30 in the morning.
+We will follow a route through the mountains in the heart of the Madonie Park – you may need to dismount and continue on foot for a couple of hundred metres where the terrain becomes more rocky and steep.
+We will pass through the Portella Mele and on a clear day, you will finally be able to see Sicily's interior, with the view taking in more than half of the island.
+We will stop for a picnic lunch near Nociazzi, in the area of Castellana Sicula.
+In the afternoon, we will continue along ancient paths to reach the southern part of the Imera River, which we will cross, before climbing up towards the Sciaritelle farm, an old 19th century farmstead which has been renovated and is equipped with a swimming pool.
+You will enjoy a dinner made with local produce and spend the night here.

 Day 4: Sciaritelle to Mappa (hours of riding: 5/7)

-After breakfast we set off from the farm at about 8.30 in the morning.
-The trail takes us into the heart of Sicily's interior, its "breadbasket" since time immemorial, which is criss-crossed by "trazzere", ancient royal pathways, established by the Bourbons in the 18th and 19th centuries to ensure free movement of troops and people across the island.
+We will have breakfast and set off from the farm at about 8.30 in the morning.
+The trail will now take us into the heart of Sicily's interior, its "breadbasket" since time immemorial, which is criss-crossed by "trazzere", ancient royal pathways, established by the Bourbons in the 18th and 19th centuries to ensure free movement of troops and people across the island.
 We will stop for a break by the Sanctuary of Our Lady of Bilici, at the geographical centre of the island, before riding on past Marianopoli and through a eucalyptus forest, which is now a private hunting reserve, and arriving at Mappa, the former residence of the Prince of Spadafora, equipped with a swimming pool.
-After a delicious dinner settle down to spend the night here.
+You will enjoy a delicious dinner and spend the night here.

 Day 5: Mappa to Aragona (hours of riding: 7/8)

-After breakfast we leave Mappa at around 8.00 in the morning.
-Riding through fields to the picturesque, ancient village of Sutera, which is considered one of the oldest settlements in human history and retains many traces of its prehistoric origins.
-After riding through the village we continue on through the beautiful Monte Conca nature reserve to reach the valley of the River Platani, one of western Sicily's main waterways.
-We stop for our picnic lunch and continue our ride along the valley to reach our next stop, the farm of Principe di Aragona, another restored old farmstead, equipped with a swimming pool, where we have dinner and spend the night.
+After breakfast we will leave Mappa at around 8.00 in the morning.
+We will ride through fields to the picturesque, ancient village of Sutera, which is considered one of the oldest settlements in human history and retains many traces of its prehistoric origins.
+After riding through the village we will continue on through the beautiful Monte Conca nature reserve to reach the valley of the River Platani, one of western Sicily's main waterways.
+We will stop for a picnic lunch and continue our ride along the valley to reach our next stop, the farm of Principe di Aragona, another restored old farmstead, equipped with a swimming pool, where we will have dinner and spend the night.